 Some centers don’t have ample training or lifesaving equipment.

 Some surgery centers put patients’ lives at risk by skimping on training or lifesaving equipment.
-Other centers send home patients before they were fully recovered.
+Other centers send home patients before they fully recovered.

 - In some surgery centers staff didn’t have the tools to open a difficult airway or skills to save a patient from bleeding to death.